Klafyvel/vim-slime-cells/README.md

 ## Credits

+[vim-slime](https://github.com/jpalardy/vim-slime) is a very nice plugin developped by [Jonathan Palardy](https://github.com/jpalardy).

-The original idea that makes the syntax-highlighting feature work is from [@bensmrs](https://github.com/bensmrs), and the macro he came up with deserves a place here for posterity.
+The original idea that makes the syntax-highlighting feature in vim-slime-cells work is from [@bensmrs](https://github.com/bensmrs), and the macro he came up with deserves a place here for posterity.

 ```vim
 hi Match ctermbg=162